Mobee-App/documentation/docs/documentation-api/2 - QR Code Module/qr-code-scanner-guide.md

    - The attribute "Record ID" can be left empty.
 If left blank, it will automatically be populated with the ID of the record where the component is placed.
 5. **Save & Activate**: Once done, save the changes and activate the page to reflect them in the Salesforce interface.

+### **Essential Notes**:

+- It's crucial to create the `scannedId` variable when establishing a flow that uses the QR code scanner, as this variable will store the ID of the scanned object.

 ## Example Use Case: Add Contacts or Leads to a Campaign via QR Code Scanning

 1. **Navigate to Campaign**: Start by accessing the desired campaign in Salesforce.